 Umbraco Azure Performance Bottleneck Takeaway

-It is very unlikely that anyone reading this will experience the same bug as I did, however, the aim of this tutorial was not to give you an answer of what's wrong with your site.
+It is very unlikely that anyone reading this will experience the same bug as I did, however, the aim of this tutorial was not to give you an answer to what's wrong with your site.
 The aim of this post was to walk you through my troubleshooting process so, hopefully, you can follow the same pattern and figure it out yourself.